Derpford/runninghell/readme.md

 Press the JUMP key while holding a direction, and you'll get a burst of speed in that direction, even while sliding!

 3. Pulsar Jump
 Press the FIRE key to shoot a pulsar blast in front of you!
-Firing a pulsar blast will push you backward.
-This can be used to launch yourself into the air.
+Firing a pulsar blast will instantly send you flying backward, at whatever your current speed is.
+This can be used to launch yourself into the air, quickly change direction, and so on.

 # Won't this completely break most maps?